aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/how-to-do-lazy-loading/_index.md

 ### Step 3: Implement Lazy Loading Action in a Flask Controller

-Create a Flask route that implement the lazy loading.
+Create a Flask route that implements the lazy loading.

 #### Example implementation without the base controller